Dorianne Laux

-Dorianne Laux (born January 10, 1952 in Augusta, Maine) is an American poet.
+Dorianne Laux (born January 10, 1952, in Augusta, Maine) is an American poet.

 Biography

 Laux worked as a sanatorium cook, a gas station manager, and a maid before receiving a B.A. in English from Mills College in 1988.

 Laux taught at the University of Oregon.
-She is a professor at North Carolina State University’s creative writing program, and the MFA in Writing Program at Pacific University.
+She is program director of North Carolina State University’s creative writing program, and is a professor at the MFA in Writing program at Pacific University.
 She is also a contributing editor at The Alaska Quarterly Review.

-Her work appeared in American Poetry Review, Five Points, Kenyon Review, Ms., Orion, Ploughshares, Prairie Schooner, Southern Review, TriQuarterly, Zyzzyva.
-She has also appeared in online journals such as Web Del Sol.
+Her work has appeared in The American Poetry Review, The Kenyon Review, Ms., Orion, Ploughshares, The Southern Review, The Seattle Review, Tin House, TriQuarterly, and Zyzzyva.

-Laux lives in Raleigh, North Carolina with her husband, poet Joseph Millar.
+Laux lives in Raleigh, North Carolina, with her husband, poet Joseph Millar.
 She has one daughter.